hikerpig/dagre-layout/README.md

 ## Changes compared to dagrejs/dagre

 - Upgrade all the dependencies (loadash 3 => 4)
-- Yarn instead of NPM
+- PNPM instead of NPM
 - Get rid of PhantomJS
 - Written in Typescript
 - Use rollup instead of browserify